 WHERE TO EAT IN DUBAI

 Dubai is a foodie paradise!
 You can dine on gourmet cuisine at elite restaurants or savour local delicacies at cheap diners and shawarma joints in the old section of Bur Dubai.
 Sample Michelin-starred fare at Hilton Dubai Creek and Grosvenor House Hotel, or if you're looking for a more traditional meal, hit the pavement eateries on Al Dhiyafah Road to feast on Iranian, Indian and Lebanese fare.
-Check out the popular Ravi restaurant for some delicious curry, or Sidra for sumptuous salads and grills.
-In the morning, you can combine some time at the beach with breakfast at one of the many cafés that line Jumeirah Walk.
-Or how about making your Dubai vacation count with an authentic Arabian dinner on a dhow cruise?
+Check out the popular Ravi restaurant for some delicious curry, Sidra for sumptuous salads and grills, or indulge in authentic Arabian cuisine on a dhow cruise instead.
+In the morning, combine some time at the beach with breakfast at one of the many cafés that line Jumeirah Walk.

 HOW TO PLAN YOUR 48 HOURS